blendbyte/CoyoteCert/README.md

 $handler->skipPropagationCheck()     // skip polling entirely (split-horizon / internal DNS)
 ```

-Zone detection is automatic: the handler walks the domain's public-suffix candidates (`sub.example.com` → `example.com`) until it finds a matching zone in the API.
-Supply an explicit zone to skip the detection call.
+Zone detection is automatic: the handler walks public-suffix candidates (`sub.example.com` → `example.com`) until it finds a match in the API.
+Supply an explicit zone to skip the detection call entirely.

 ### Cloudflare

-Requires an API token with `Zone.DNS:Edit` permission.
-Detects the zone automatically.
+Needs an API token with `Zone.DNS:Edit` permission.

 ```php
 use CoyoteCert\Challenge\Dns\CloudflareDns01Handler;